 Student professionalism concerns reported through eMedley do become part of the student's academic record and the student may request to see the report.
-Some professionalism issues need to be brought to the Committee on Student Affairs.
+Serious or recurring professionalism issues need to be brought to the Professionalism and Promotions Committee (PPC).
 In those cases, the student will be notified.